 Traffic shaping – The term traffic shaping refers to a QoS mechanism to send traffic in a shorter time at a configured rate.
 This mechanism is generally used in Frame Relay environments, in which the interface clock rate is not the same as the configured bandwidth.

 Things to do before setting QoS for VoIP

 Whenever there is a disturbed or unwanted noise in the VoIP application, try these steps before setting QoS for VoIP.
 These steps would help to reduce the issues.

 Try to talk on a VoIP phone without any IP phones or computer and check if the issue is still persisting.
 If the issue continues to persist, then try to do a G729 codec setting.
 Some providers refer G729 codec as a bandwidth saving setting.

-If any external network monitoring tool is configured for the network, then it is recommended to check for any issues with the VoIP service and generate a report for at least one-week period.
+If any external network monitoring tool is configured for the network, then it is recommended to check for any issues with the VoIP service and generate a report for at least a one-week period.